 - Go to Generate and click “Generate Static Files.”

-It will take some time based on a size of your site.
-I am testing with some dummy installation which got 56 URL and took 5 seconds.
+It will take some time based on the size of your site.
+I am testing with some dummy installation, which got 56 URL and took 5 seconds.

 - Download the zip file by clicking “Click here to download.”

 This concludes WordPress site is converted into static files, and it’s time to put them in Cloud Storage.

 Update: I came across another two solutions which help to make WordPress site static too.

 - HardyPress – provide an option to convert existing or create a new site.
 It provides hosting as well.

 Hosting WordPress Static Files to Google Cloud Storage

 GCS is one of the best cloud-based object storage to host static files.
 But there are more if you would like to explore.

 I got one spare URL (techpostal.com), which I will be using for this demonstration.

 First thing, you got to verify the domain ownership with Google.